Sensitive Choice

 After your baby is born

 Keep taking your prescribed asthma medications, even while breastfeeding.
 Make sure you see your doctor for regular asthma reviews.
-If your asthma got worse while you were pregnant, with good management it usually returns to normal within a few months of your baby being born.
+If your asthma was worse while you were pregnant, with good management it usually returns to normal within a few months of your baby being born.

-Information contained on this page is not intended to replace professional medical advice.
-Any questions regarding a medical diagnosis or treatment should be directed to a doctor.
+It is important to note that information contained in this brochure is not intended to replace professional medical advice.
+Any questions regarding a medical diagnosis or treatment should be directed to a medical practitioner.

 Similar resources